hepnos/HEPnOS-Autotuning/README.md

 Replace `<platform>` with the appropriate platform name, for instance `theta`, `bebop`, or `linux`.

+Note: the `linux` setup is for building in a standard Linux cluster with no specific job scheduler.
+The installation script will make no assumption about the presence of existing, system-provided libraries, and will install absolutely all the dependencies needed from scratch (hence the build time can be pretty long).
+The `hepnos/autotuning/linux/hosts.txt` file can be edited to provide a list of hosts usable by _mpirun_.

 ## Reproducibility

 The `install.sh` script will install the [spack](https://spack.readthedocs.io/)